-Bracket Racing is used in SA as our entry level class.
-It’s only open to C and D grade riders, but the race is restricted to 28 riders and D (novice) grade have preference.
+Race Your Mates is used in SA as our entry level class.
+It’s only open to C and D grade riders and novice riders (D grade) have preference when entries are limited.
 Contact the club for more information.

 This concept was borrowed from drag racing and they are essentially handicap races based on your lap times in qualifying.
 Any rider/bike entered can potentially win their time bracket.

 Qualifying sessions are held in the morning where your best lap time is taken and that time determines your row on the starting grid for the whole day.
 There are 4 riders in each row on the grid and while there are other riders in that race, you will only be competing against the 3 riders in your row.
 So you have a 25% chance of winning a trophy.